ANYO - sustainable living & building

 Before your builder leaves site, you'll need:

-Keep all these documents safe - you'll need them when you eventually sell.
+Keep all these documents safe because you'll need them when you eventually sell.

 Building an extension in the UK requires patience and attention to detail with paperwork, but the end result is worth it.
 Most projects take 3-6 months from first breaking ground to completion, depending on size and complexity.
 Choose your team carefully, keep communication channels open, and remember - an extension that's done properly will add significant value to your home while giving you that extra space you need.

-A final tip - join local Facebook groups or forums where people share their extension experiences.
+A final tip is to join local Facebook groups or forums where people share their extension experiences.
 The advice from those who've recently been through the process is invaluable, especially regarding local builders and suppliers.

 While building an extension involves many steps, you don't have to navigate them alone.
 At Anyo Ltd, we handle the entire process from initial planning to final decoration.
 Our experienced team can guide you through planning permission, manage Party Wall agreements, and coordinate all aspects of construction.
 With over 20 years of experience in UK home extensions, we pride ourselves on high-quality craftsmanship and attention to detail.
 We offer free initial consultations to discuss your ideas and provide detailed quotes with no hidden costs.
 Whether you're planning a simple kitchen extension or a complex multi-room addition, we will ensure your extension is completed on time, within budget, and to the highest standards.
 Contact us today to turn your extension dreams into reality.